 History of UTSA

-Founded by the 61st Texas Legislature on June 5, 1969, UTSA was commissioned as a university of the first class, offering bachelor’s, master’s and doctoral degrees through nine colleges and The Graduate School.
+Founded by the 61st Texas Legislature on June 5, 1969, UTSA was commissioned as a university of the first class.
+Today, UTSA offers bachelor’s, master’s and doctoral degrees through nine colleges and The Graduate School.
 In 2015, the university celebrated its 46th anniversary.

 Until UTSA was established, San Antonio was the only major city in the nation not served by a public university.
-Community leaders, legislators and the public knew that if San Antonio were to achieve its full potential, a university would be needed to offer a comprehensive array of courses and degree programs.
+Leaders, legislators and the public knew that if San Antonio was to achieve its full potential, a top-tier university was needed to offer a comprehensive array of courses and degrees.

-The University’s first two presidents, Arleigh B. Templeton and Peter T. Flawn, worked diligently to hire faculty, develop a curriculum and library, and finalize the plans for the campus, which would be built on 600 acres near the junction of Interstate 10 and Loop 1604 in northwest San Antonio.
-At the time of construction from 1972 to 1976, the UTSA campus was the largest university construction project in the country, comprising seven major buildings.
+The university’s first two presidents, Arleigh B. Templeton and Peter T. Flawn, worked diligently to hire faculty, develop a curriculum and library, and finalize plans for a campus to be built on 600 acres near the junction of Interstate 10 and Loop 1604 in northwest San Antonio.
+At the time of construction, from 1972 to 1976, the campus was the largest university construction project in the country, comprising seven major buildings.

-UTSA experienced rapid enrollment growth throughout the 1980s while James W. Wagener served as president.
-New buildings were added and degree programs developed as the campus began to take on much of its present character.
-In February 1986, the UT System designated the Institute of Texan Cultures as a UTSA campus.
+Throughout the 1980s, UTSA experienced rapid growth while James W. Wagener served as president.
+New buildings were added and new degree programs were developed.
+In February 1986, the UT System designated the Institute of Texan Cultures a UTSA campus.

-In 1990, UTSA’s fourth president, Samuel A. Kirkpatrick, began a new phase of university history by initiating a comprehensive strategic planning process and securing funds for building construction.
-In 1997, UTSA opened the Downtown Campus west of Interstate 10 in the historic Cattleman Square area.
+In 1990, UTSA’s fourth president, Samuel A. Kirkpatrick, began a new phase of university history by initiating a comprehensive strategic planning process and securing funds for construction.
+In 1997, UTSA opened the Downtown Campus adjacent to Interstate 35 and historic Cattleman Square.

 In 1999, Ricardo Romo became UTSA’s fifth president and ushered in a new era of community involvement and academic excellence.
-A native of San Antonio, Romo expanded the University’s commitment to providing access to quality higher education while guiding the UTSA community to better integrate its three campuses: Main, Downtown and HemisFair Park.
+A native of San Antonio, Romo expanded the university’s commitment to providing access to higher education, while guiding UTSA to better integrate the Main, Downtown and Hemisfair Park campuses.

-In recent years, UTSA acquired an additional 125 acres near the Main Campus, UTSA Park West, to accommodate new athletics and recreational facilities, and increased the size of the Downtown Campus to 18 acres.
-The University has an expanded University Center and student housing including the advanced Alvarez Hall.
-As of fall 2013, more than 4,300 students live on campus.
-Activities and programs are hosted by more than 330 student organizations.
+In recent years, UTSA acquired 125 acres near the Main Campus, UTSA Park West, to accommodate athletics facilities, and increased the Downtown Campus to 18 acres.
+The university also expanded its University Center and student housing.
+Today, campus activities and programs are hosted by more than 330 student organizations.
 Four thousand students live in on-campus residence halls.

-In 2010, the University installed the world’s most powerful electron microscope, opened the first bookless library on a U.S. college or university campus, and signed a $50 million agreement with CPS Energy to conduct sustainable energy research.
-Also, UTSA received its largest gift from an individual—an estimated $28 million from the estate of Mary E. McKinney that will fund UTSA scholarships in perpetuity.
+In 2010, the university installed one of the world’s most powerful electron microscopes, and opened the first bookless library on a U.S. college or university campus.
+Also, UTSA received its largest gift from an individual – now an estimated $30 million from the estate of Mary E. McKinney that will fund UTSA scholarships in perpetuity.

-UTSA offers more than 140 degree programs with nearly 29,000 students enrolled, including more than 4,000 graduate students.
-UTSA is a university of first choice for students from Texas, across the nation and more than 85 countries.
-More than 58 percent of UTSA students are from underrepresented groups, and 55 percent are first-generation college students.
-UTSA now has more than 96,000 alumni.
+UTSA now offers more than 160 degree programs to almost 30,000 students, including more than 4,000 graduate students.
+It is a university of first choice for students from Texas, across the nation and almost 90 countries.
+About 60 percent of UTSA students are from underrepresented groups, and 46 percent are first-generation college students.

-Playing home games in the Alamodome, UTSA’s football team broke NCAA start-up program records for first-game attendance (56,743) and average attendance (35,521) during its inaugural season in 2011.
-In 2012, Roadrunner football celebrated a winning season as a member of the Western Athletic Conference and accepted an invitation to join Conference USA in 2013.
+UTSA’s football team broke NCAA start-up program records for first-game attendance (56,743) and average attendance (35,521) during its inaugural season in 2011.
+In 2012, Roadrunner football celebrated a winning season as a member of the Western Athletic Conference, and the university accepted an invitation to join Conference USA in 2013.
 Today, UTSA football is a Saturday staple for San Antonio sports fans.

-With research as diverse as its students, the University receives grants from federal, state and local agencies, and private foundations supporting research, public service and training.
+With research as diverse as its students, the university receives grants from federal, state and local agencies and from private foundations supporting research, public service and training.
 During fiscal year 2014, UTSA research and sponsored program expenditures totaled more than $61 million.
 UTSA’s cybersecurity program is also ranked number one in the nation according to a Ponemon Institute survey of IT professionals conducted for Hewlett-Packard.

-As an intellectual and creative resource center and a catalyst for socioeconomic development and the commercialization of intellectual property for Texas and beyond, UTSA is committed to becoming a Tier One research university providing access to educational excellence and preparing leaders for the global environment.
+As an intellectual and creative resource center and a catalyst for socioeconomic development and commercialization of intellectual property for Texas and beyond, UTSA is committed to achieving Tier One research university status, providing access to educational excellence and preparing leaders for the global environment.